m7a/jmbb/README.md

 obsolete files.
 Also, it allows the user to view contents of a specific block as they are registered in the database.
-If a password has been cracked or leaked, the editor can also “deprecate” passwords, i. e. force all blocks using the obsolete password to be recompiled on the next JMBB invocation.
+If a password has been cracked or leaked, the editor can also “deprecate” passwords, i. e. force all blocks using the obsolete password to be re-created on the next JMBB invocation.

 Transition to 1.0.1.0
 =====================